Day Two: Llegada: Arrival

 The body knows arrival before the mind catches up.
 It registers safety in the loosening of the jaw, the deepening of breath, the release of tension held so long it had become invisible.
 Stephen Porges (2011), in his foundational work on polyvagal theory, explains that the autonomic nervous system continuously scans for cues of safety or danger through a process he calls neuroception.
 This term refers to the neural evaluation of risk and safety that occurs below conscious awareness, reflexively triggering shifts in physiological state (Porges, 2022).
 Unlike perception, which involves mindful awareness, neuroception operates automatically, distinguishing environmental features that are safe, dangerous, or life-threatening.

 Sitting there on that bench, watching the pelicans dive and the light change, I felt something unclench.
-Not dramatically.
 Quietly, almost imperceptibly.
 The vigilance I had carried for years began, very slowly, to set itself down.

 Arrival creates conditions for this shift.
 By slowing down.
 By resisting the impulse to perform or produce.
 By letting the first hours remain unstructured.
 When nothing is demanded, the nervous system begins to trust the moment.